awesomemotive/wp-simple-pay-lite/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.0.0 =

-The payment form builder has been completely redone, but should be much simpler.
+The payment form builder has been completely redone and should be much easier to use.

-Your existing payment forms using the legacy <code>[stripe]</code> shortcode should continue to work, but it is highly recommended to use the new settings going forward.
+Existing payment forms using the legacy [stripe] shortcode should continue to work.